casdoor/casdoor-website/docs/how-to-connect/totp-authenticator-app.md

 ## Overview

-Casdoor-App (https://app.casdoor.org/) is an open-source authenticator App (source code: https://github.com/casdoor/casdoor-app) like Google Authenticator, Microsoft Authenticator or Authy.
+Casdoor-Authenticator ([https://app.casdoor.org/](https://app.casdoor.org/)) is an open-source authenticator App (source code: [https://github.com/casdoor/casdoor-authenticator](https://github.com/casdoor/casdoor-authenticator)) like Google Authenticator, Microsoft Authenticator or Authy.
 It provides Multi-Factor Authentication (MFA) with TOTP for both iOS and Android.
 This app allows users to store Time-based One-Time Password (TOTP) securely in the App, which is cloud-synced with Casdoor, offering a comprehensive solution for managing Two-Factor Authentication (2FA) needs directly from mobile devices.

 ### Key Features